santiagocasals/myHWID/README.md

-Simple HWID writted in Java using MD5 Encryption and
+Simple HWID writted in Java collecting personal (or unique) data from the PC using MD5 Encryption.